learn-co-students/basic-sinatra-forms-lab-v-000/README.md

 1. Create a route that responds to a POST request at `/team`
 2. Have the form send a POST request to this route.
-2. Upon submission, render a template that displays the submitted team data and each member's data.
+3. Upon submission, pass the submitted data to the `newteam.erb` template.

 ## Final Output

-When you post to this form you should render a page that displays the name of the team and each member of the team.
+Update the `newteam.erb` template so when you post to this form, it displays the name of the team and each member of the team.

 Your view should display something like this: